- NAME: Anne Frank

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

-"I feel the suffering of millions.
+"It's utterly impossible for me to build my life on a foundation of chaos, suffering and death.
+I see the world being slowly transformed into a wilderness; I hear the approaching thunder that, one day, will destroy us too.
+I feel the suffering of millions.
 And yet, when I look up at the sky, I somehow feel that everything will change for the better, that this cruelty too shall end, that peace and tranquility will return once more."

 "Despite everything, I believe that people are really good at heart."